The Curse of Bigness Antitrust in the New Gilded Age

 “A brief diagnosis of our monopolized moment and an eloquent articulation of principles that Wu believes can lead us into an era of shared prosperity, economic and political independence, and, in the words of Brandeis, ‘the right to live, and not merely to exist.’” —Daniel Kishi,The American Conservative

-Tim Wu is a policy advocate, a professor at Columbia Law School, and a contributing opinion writer for The New York Times.
-He worked on competition policy in the Obama White House and the Federal Trade Commission, served as senior enforcement counsel at the New York Office of the Attorney General, and worked at the Supreme Court for Justice Stephen Breyer.
-He is the author of The Master Switch (2010) and The Attention Merchants (2016).
-He is currently special assistant to the president for technology and competition policy under the Biden administration. @superwuster
+Tim Wu is Julius Silver Professor of Law, Science and Technology at Columbia Law School.
+He served as special assistant to the president for technology and competition policy under the Biden administration, worked on competition policy in the Obama White House and the Federal Trade Commission, and served as senior enforcement counsel at the New York Office of the Attorney General.
+The author of The Master Switch and The Attention Merchants, he lives in New York City. @superwuster